Azure/azure-powershell/src/Migrate/docs/Set-AzMigrateHCIServerReplication.md

 Accept wildcard characters: False
 ```

-### -TargetVirtualSwitch
+### -TargetVirtualSwitchId
-Specifies the virtual switch to use.
+Specifies the virtual switch ARM ID that the VMs will use.

 ```yaml
 Type: System.String